What is HIV?

 PrEP (HIV Pre-exposure Prophylaxis) is a combination of medicines that protects you from HIV.
 Taking PrEP before being exposed to HIV means there’s enough drug inside you to block HIV if it gets into your body.

-Click on the links below for our patient information.
+Click on the links below for more information.

 Leaflets